 A. Your username and password gives you secure access to information about your requests.
 You will also be able to access a list of items you have requested in the past.
 The password is encrypted and no one but you will know it.

-A. You need a Web browser that can handle forms, tables, and preferrably cascading style sheets (CSS).
+A. You need a Web browser that can handle forms, tables, and preferably cascading style sheets (CSS).
 We recommend the current versions of either Microsoft Internet Explorer or Mozilla Firefox.

 Q. Is security a problem if I use a public workstation?